BulletGen: Improving 4D Reconstruction with Bullet-Time Generation: Related work

-\boldparagraph{Concurrent work.} CAT4D~\cite{cat4d} and Vivid4D~\cite{vivid4d} are concurrent works with ours, and show the use of generative models to improve per-scene optimized monocular reconstructions.
-Both works proceed by first generating multi-view video from a monocular sequence, and then use it to supervise the optimization of a dynamic scene representation based on Gaussian splats.
+CAT4D~\citep{cat4d} and Vivid4D~\citep{vivid4d} show the use of generative models to improve per-scene optimized monocular reconstructions.
+Both proceed by first generating multi-view video from a monocular sequence, which is used to supervise the optimization of a dynamic scene representation based on 3DGS.
 As such, the generation and optimization process is strongly decoupled.
-Our method uses an iterative approach where the generation steps alternate with the training of a Gaussian-based global 4D representation.
+Similarly, ViDAR~\cite{vidar} uses DreamBooth personalization to enhance rendered views from MoSca, applying diffusion guidance specifically to dynamic regions.
+Difix3D+~\cite{difix3d} proposes a single-step diffusion model for artifact removal in both NeRF and 3DGS renderings through progressive 3D updates.
+Our approach differs fundamentally: (1) we leverage abundant static training data rather than personalizing per scene, (2) we generate complete novel views rather than just fixing artifacts, (3) our method uses an iterative approach, in which the generation steps alternate with the training of a Gaussian-based global 4D representation.